minos-org/minos-desktop-settings/README.md

 ## About

-This repository contain default desktop minos settings, some of the changes affect:
+This repository contain the settings that give to minos its identify, it targets desktop environments, some of the changes are:

 - Skel default files:
  - `.Xdefault`: default theme and urxvt options